ramonmedeiros/geckodriver-binary/README.md

 # geckodriver-binary
-Downloads and installs the [geckodriver](https://github.com/mozilla/geckodriver) binary version @@GECKODRIVER_VERSION@@ or automated testing of webapps.
+Downloads and installs the [geckodriver](https://github.com/mozilla/geckodriver) binary version v0.25.0 or automated testing of webapps.
 The installer supports Linux, MacOS and Windows operating systems.

 ## Installation